 For second and subsequent collector vehicles, allow approximately 4-6 weeks for the plate manufacturing process after you receive the new Certificate of Registration.

 * The Department may request photos of the body to confirm eligibility as a condition of registration.
 If photos are required, you will receive a separate request after your initial application has been reviewed.

 |Vehicle type||Gross weight*||First collector vehicle||Second and subsequent vehicles.
 (Includes transfer of Collector plates to another vehicle.)|

 |8,000 and over||$160||$110|

-*Weight: To determine the approximate weight, use the weight of the vehicle, full tank of fuel and equipment normally on the vehicle.
-The weight does not include the weight of a camper, lid or cap that is mounted on the truck or the weight of any persons or pets riding within the driver's compartment.
+*Weight: To determine the approximate weight, use the weight of the vehicle, full tank of fuel and equipment normally on the vehicle including the weight of a camper, lid or cap that is mounted on the truck and the weight of any persons or pets riding within the driver's compartment.

 WisDOT complies with the Americans with Disabilities Act.

 Release of information

 WisDOT uses the information on form MV2323 to issue Collector license plates.
 Under open records laws, WisDOT must make nonexempt information available upon request.
 If you want your name and address withheld from mailing lists of ten or more individuals, check the "opt out" box on form MV2323.